Patriot High School (Virginia): Communities served

-Controversy
+Scandals

 During the boundary process between 2008 and 2009 the communities on the eastern side of Linton Hall Road (Victory Lakes, Sheffield Manor, Crossman's Creek, Barrett's Crossing, and Lanier Farms) all expressed interest in being rezoned from Unity Reed High School to the new Patriot High School.
 All of the communities are in Bristow and attend Marsteller or Gainesville Middle schools, the schools which feed into Patriot High School.
-However, as a result of foreseen overcrowding the communities were left at Stonewall Jackson which upset many parents and students as they were being separated from friends and area neighbors.
+However, as a result of foreseen overcrowding the communities were left at Unity Reed which upset many parents and students as they were being separated from friends and area neighbors.
 It resulted in many transfers to other area schools notably Patriot and Brentsville.

 Before the start of the 2014–2015 school year, Patriot High School closed to transfers.

+In early 2017, pro-diversity posters by the school’s international club were taken down without explanation under the order of principal Michael Bishop.
+After a subsequent backlash, including a petition, the posters were reinstated.

 Overcrowding

 As of 2015 Patriot High School is the most overcrowded high school in Prince William County.
 The school opened to relieve Battlefield and Brentsville High Schools who were then experiencing extreme overcrowding.
 During the 2010–2011 school year (the year before Patriot's opening) Brentsville had one-way hallways to deal with its extensive overpopulation.
 Parents and school board members were aware that Patriot would become overcrowded quickly as a result of the fast growth in the Bristow and Gainesville areas.
 In the 2013–2014 school year Patriot acquired ten trailers to help alleviate the overcrowding.
 Prince William County Schools has an open-transfer policy to any school within the county, however beginning in the 2013–2014 school year Patriot was closed to transfers to reduce student increases.
-Patriot will receive some relief in 2016 when the 12th high school opens as New Bristow Village will be rezoned to Brentsville High School.
-However, a longer-term solution will not come until 2019 or later when the 13th high school opens in the western end of the county.